Skip to content

 • User Status: The current status of the related user.

-• API Id: The unique identification number of the API Key.
+• API ID: The unique identification number of the API Key.

 To create a new API Key record, click the “Add New API Key” button and fill in the following fields in the “Add New API Key” pop-up window: